3 Travel Skincare Essentials You Need in Your Case

 For those actively seeking out the sun, though, use something with high UV exposure specifically in mind (and ideally sweatproof/waterproof so it doesn’t melt off you within two minutes of hitting the beach), like Missha’s All-Around Safe Block Waterproof Sun SPF 50+.

 For short stays, there really isn’t that much more that my skin needs than a good cleanse, some hydration and an SPF.
 For slightly longer trips though, or for a fuller routine, consider throwing in some cellulose masks like Maskologist’s Rose Glowing Potion Hydrogel Face Mask (while sheet masks are normally pretty terrible for the environment, this one is fully biodegradable and its packaging is recyclable).
-Meanwhile, for really dry types a separate might cream or oil can make the difference between skin feeling so-so, and a full on mega watt beam.
+Meanwhile, for really dry types a separate night cream or oil can make the difference between skin feeling so-so, and a full-on mega-watt beam.

 Finally, if you’re cutting back on the skincare that means more room for makeup!
 So try to pack products that double up with skincare benefits, like Drunk Elephant’s D Bronzi Anti-Pollution Sunshine Drops, a part-antioxidant serum, part-bronzing liquid that can be mixed with skincare for skin that’s both protected and deliciously glowy.